 Contribution to the sector or community

 Nominations must demonstrate how their work has made a substantial and practical contribution to the sector or community.
-Information can include (but is not limited to): publications, evaluations,
+Examples are (but not limited to): programs, research or treatment, evaluations, publications or online resources.

 Supporting documentation provided